Volunteer

 The Volunteer commitment to the program and Core Member is for one year.
 The CoSA team meets for one hour per week and volunteers are encouraged to spend one-on-one time with the Core Member once a relationship has been established.
 Training for volunteers consists of a one-time CoSA training (in-person or remote) that is required prior to interacting with a Core Member.
 A Vermont Department of Corrections volunteer orientation and site-specific training are required every 2 years.
 Additional training is encouraged as needed.
 In some cases, we may be able to form a CoSA team before the Core Member is released from incarceration, allowing us to begin meetings inside of the facility prior to release.
 CoSA Volunteers play a crucial role in the Reentry Program by helping to guide Core Members on a path to becoming a contributing member of the community.
 By offering your time, compassion and energy, you will join a growing network of people who are committed to the safety of the community, and the successful reentry of Core Members.

-Diversion & Reparative Panels
+Diversion and Reparative Panels

-Our center is currently in need of dedicated community members to serve as volunteers on our Adult Court Diversion and Reparative Panels.
+Our center is currently in need of dedicated community members to serve as volunteers on our Youth and Adult Court Diversion Panels as well as on Reparative Panels.
 During these panels, volunteers meet with individuals who have committed a crime and work collaboratively with each participant to create opportunities for them to accept responsibility, make amends to those affected by the incident, and move forward in a positive, meaningful way.
+Volunteers work with our Case Managers and Victim Coordinator to provide a safe space for those impacted by crime to share their story and be heard.
+As an agency we are dedicated to accountability, fairness, respect and compassion, and emphasize these core values throughout the Court Diversion and Reparative process.